 Over the years, I have found that many of my entrepreneurial doctor clients try to do this on their own.
 If you’re a dentist, keep teeth gleaming, don’t worry about check writing.
-As an optometrist focus on sharpening others vision, not crunching numbers.
+As an optometrist focus on sharpening other’s vision, not crunching numbers.
 Veterinarians are there to maintain an animal’s health, not reconcile balances.
-So do what you know to do and hire a professional to keep your payroll in check.
-It makes more sense to get things off your plate so you can focus on doing the job you know to do and are really good at.
+So do what you know how to do and hire a professional to keep your payroll in check.
+It makes more sense to get things off of your plate so you can focus on doing the job that you know how to do and are really good at.

 Don’t allow yourself to get caught up on a day when you’re overworked and rush in to deal with payroll for your employees.
 I once heard someone say, “Don’t let someone that is worth $25 an hour do $8 an hour work.”
 In this case, the dentist that makes $100 per hour is doing the job of someone making $25 an hour.
 Don’t waste time on developing a skill set that is below your pay grade.
 It will not save you in the long run.

 When it comes to payroll, there are choices.
 One option is to have someone in your office take over handling it.
-You could purchase an accounting software, like Quickbooks, that does most of the work for your internal employee.
+You could purchase accounting software, like Quickbooks, that does most of the work for your internal employee.
 Many come with payroll features.

 Perhaps you are like this dentist, and you don’t want someone in the office knowing how much others make.
 If that is you, then hire a bookkeeper.
 Our office has an offsite bookkeeper.
-Of course, our company is rather small and only has about five or six paychecks going out each cycle, but she is the one in charge of that.
-She does all our books.
-It is her job to process our payroll and give me a report after every cycle.
+Of course, our company is rather small and only has about five or six paychecks going out of each cycle, but she is the one in charge of that.
+She handles all of our books.
+It is her job to process our payroll and give me a report after each cycle.